sqz269/TlmcInfoProvider/Preprocessor/Transcode/Instructions.md

-# Transcoding Flac to AAC for HTS
+# Transcoding Flac to AAC for HLS

 ## Compile FFMpeg with libfdk-aac
 ### Ubuntu